CIRCL/factual-rules-generator/README.md

 # factual-rules-generator

-Factual-rules-generator is an open source project which aims to generate yara rules about installed software on a machine.
+Factual-rules-generator is an open source project which aims to generate [YARA rules](https://github.com/CIRCL/factual-rules) about installed software from a running operating system.

+The goal of the software is to be able to use a set of rules against collected or acquired digital forensic evidences and find installed software in a timely fashion.

+The software can be used to baseline known software from Windows system and create a set of rules for finding similar installation on other systems.

-## Python Dependencies
+## Dependencies

 - pefile
 - psutil
 - ndjson
 - python-tlsh

-- pyinstaller (to change client.py to client.exe)
+- [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/) (to change client.py to client.exe)

 - ssdeep
   - On [Ubuntu](https://python-ssdeep.readthedocs.io/en/latest/installation.html#install-on-ubuntu-16-04):